rpthms/ansible-playbook-rpi-router/README.md

 ## Instructions

+**Make sure to touch /boot/ssh after dd'ing the Raspberry Pi OS image on to your SD Card / USB drive.**

 This playbook needs to be run in 2 passes.
 The first pass will setup all the necessary packages and services on the Raspberry Pi and the second pass will configure the Pi to use overlayfs as the root filesystem